Strobesstrobes

 TL;DR

-• ✓Microsoft does not require pre-approval to penetration test your own Azure resources, but you must follow the Microsoft Cloud Unified Penetration Testing Rules of Engagement, which still prohibit DoS and testing of shared infrastructure.
+• ✓Microsoft requires no pre-approval to test your own Azure resources, but you must follow the Microsoft Cloud Unified Penetration Testing Rules of Engagement, which still prohibit DoS and testing of shared infrastructure.

-• ✓Entra ID (formerly Azure AD) is the identity plane and the primary target: enumerate users and roles, hunt for over-privileged service principals, and look for consent and application-permission abuse.
+• ✓Entra ID (formerly Azure AD) is the identity plane and the primary target: over-privileged service principals, broad Microsoft Graph application permissions, and illicit consent grants are the high-value findings.

-• ✓Managed identities are reachable through SSRF to the Azure IMDS endpoint at 169.254.169.254, where a resource= parameter yields an access token for the assigned identity.
+• ✓Managed identities are reachable through SSRF to the Azure IMDS endpoint at 169.254.169.254, where a resource parameter and the Metadata: true header yield a bearer token whose power equals the identity's Azure RBAC roles.

 What are Microsoft's rules for Azure penetration testing?

-Microsoft does not require advance notice to penetration test resources in your own Azure subscription, but you must operate under the Microsoft Cloud Unified Penetration Testing Rules of Engagement.
-You test what you own: your VMs, app services, storage accounts, functions, and your Entra ID tenant configuration.
-You do not test Microsoft's shared infrastructure or other customers' data.
+Microsoft requires no advance notice to test resources in your own Azure subscription, but you must operate under the Microsoft Cloud Unified Penetration Testing Rules of Engagement.
+You test what you own: your VMs, App Services, Functions, storage accounts, and your Entra ID tenant configuration.
+You do not touch Microsoft's shared infrastructure or any other customer's data.

-Prohibited activity mirrors other providers: no denial-of-service or DDoS testing, no excessive automated traffic that degrades shared services, no phishing of Microsoft employees, and no attempts to access another tenant.
-The rules of engagement spell out the boundaries; read them before scoping.
-Because the shared-responsibility split shifts the focus from network to identity, this is closer in spirit to defending against Active Directory attacks than to a classic external test.
+Because the shared-responsibility split moves the focus from network to identity, an Azure test is closer in spirit to defending against Active Directory attacks than to a classic external perimeter test.

 Azure Testing: In Scope vs Out of Scope